War of the Montferrat Succession: Background

+The war

 Both sides rallied numerous other states to their camps, and the war raged on for four years.
 Spain and France joined Ferdinando's side, but France would defect to Charles Emmanuel's side in 1615.
-That year, the Peace of Asti was drawn up, determining that Savoy should relinquish its claims on Montferrat, but the treaty was never signed and the war continued.
-Eventually, Savoy and Spain finally signed the Peace of Asti in 1617, which confirmed Ferdinando as the legitimate heir of Francesco.
+That year, the Peace of Asti was drawn up between Spain and Savoy, but the treaty was never signed and the war continued.
+In 1617, agreements signed in Madrid and then at Pavia led to a peace settlement according to which: the Duke of Savoy would contest the succession of Ferdinando through Imperial tribunals and not through war, both Spain and Savoy would disarm, and occupied territories would be restored to Savoy and the Montferrat.
+Ferdinando was thus ultimately confirmed Duke of Mantua and Montferrat as intended.

+Aftermath

 When Ferdinando died in 1626, his brother Vincenzo II (1594–1627), also a cardinal, succeeded him as Duke of Mantua and Montferrat.
 Despite marrying, following the resignation of Ferdinando and the expulsion of Vincenzo from the Sacred College of Cardinals (for violating the celibacy), neither produced any legitimate children.
 A new crisis erupted when Vincenzo II died on 26 December 1627, leading to the War of the Mantuan Succession (1627–1632).